tinyvision-ai-inc/tinyclunx33_public/README.md

-# tinyNX33U_docs
+# tinyCLUNX33

-Documentation for the tinyNX33U SoM and related boards.
+Sources and documentation for the tinyCLUNX33 SoM and related boards.

 Schematics: Has the assembly drawings as well as schematics